top of page

 Nonprofit legal aid organizations often maintain panels of vetted private attorneys for referrals, especially in complex matters like employment, housing, and civil rights.

-Examples include Legal Aid Foundation of Los Angeles and Bay Area Legal Aid.
+• Notable examples include the Legal Aid Foundation of Los Angeles and Bay Area Legal Aid.

 3. State Bar of California's Public Directory